eMahtab/spring-projects/spring-core/autowired-example/README.md

 }
 ```

+### Note : @ComponentScan

+In above example we used @Configuration and @Bean methods to explicitly define all the beans (GreetingService, FieldInjectionExample, SetterInjectionExample, and ConstructorInjectionExample).
+We didn't use the @ComponentScan annotation.

+@ComponentScan is only necessary if you rely on Spring to automatically discover and register components annotated with @Component, @Service, @Repository, or @Controller.

 ### AnnotationConfigApplicationContext

 Standalone application context, accepting component classes as input — in particular @Configuration-annotated classes, but also plain @Component types and JSR-330 compliant classes using jakarta.inject annotations.